What land clearing involves

 What to expect

 Timing depends on size and density.
 A small lot might be a single day; several acres of heavy growth runs longer.
-I’ll give you a straight timeline once I’ve seen it, and I’ll keep an eye on ground conditions — sandy Pinelands soil drains well, but low spots stay soft after rain, and I’d rather time the work right than leave ruts across your property.
+We’ll give you a straight timeline once we’ve seen it, and we’ll keep an eye on ground conditions — sandy Pinelands soil drains well, but low spots stay soft after rain, and we’d rather time the work right than leave ruts across your property.

 You’ll end up with open, usable ground.
 For most folks that’s the finish line.
-If your project needs grading or stump removal beyond what mulching does, I’ll be upfront that it’s a separate phase and help you line up the right contractor.
+If your project needs the ground leveled or a driveway or pad shaped after clearing, we handle that dirt work ourselves — see excavation and dirt work.

 Honest pricing

-No two parcels clear the same, so I don’t quote flat per-acre prices that turn out wrong.
+No two parcels clear the same, so we don’t quote flat per-acre prices that turn out wrong.
 What actually drives cost is the density of the growth, the size of the stems and trees, the terrain, and access.
-After I walk your property you’ll get a free estimate and a plain explanation of what’s behind it.
+After we walk your property you’ll get a free estimate and a plain explanation of what’s behind it.

 Local knowledge that matters

 Anybody can rent a machine.
 Knowing this land is different.
-I farm in the Pine Barrens, so I know which brush comes roaring back, which trees are worth keeping, how the sandy soil behaves under tracks, and how to read a lot before quoting it.
+We own and work a farm in the Pine Barrens, so we know which brush comes roaring back, which trees are worth keeping, how the sandy soil behaves under tracks, and how to read a lot before quoting it.
 That’s the difference between clearing land and clearing your land the right way.

-Check your service area or pair this with forestry mulching and lot clearing.
+Check your service area or pair this with forestry mulching, lot clearing, and excavation and dirt work.